ps258/rpmforge/Readme.md

 where <package> is the name of the rpm to be created.

-The '<package>/src' directory is treated as the 'root' for your installed files.
+The `<package>/src` directory is treated as the `root` for your installed files.
 Place all your files in directories in it to have them installed when the rpm is installed
-The '<package>/release' directory contains the actual RPM that's built from your source files.
+The `<package>/release` directory contains the actual RPM that's built from your source files.
-The '<package>/rpmbuild' directory contains files that are used to contain things like the pre-install/post-install scripts and other RPM specific options.
+The `<package>/rpmbuild` directory contains files that are used to contain things like the pre-install/post-install scripts and other RPM specific options.
 They each contain documentation to help the administrator to complete them appropriately.

-Once the installable files and the associated scripts are in place, the 'build-rpm' shows what commands need to be run to take the current files in '<package>/src' and create a release directory based on the version number defined on the command line.
-This release directory serves the place of revision control for the '<package>/src' directory.
+Once the installable files and the associated scripts are in place, the `build-rpm` shows what commands need to be run to take the current files in `<package>/src` and create a release directory based on the version number defined on the command line.
+This release directory serves the place of revision control for the `<package>/src` directory.
 The version number needs to be in the format X.Y.Z (e.g. 1.0.1).
 This directory is then used to package up the files under the correct version number.

-## The commands in the 'bin' directory are
+## The commands in the `bin` directory are

-make-rpm-dirs: Creates the directory structure for a new RPM build area and copies the templates into the '<package>/rpmbuild' directory
+make-rpm-dirs: Creates the directory structure for a new RPM build area and copies the templates into the `<package>/rpmbuild` directory
-build-rpm: Spits out the make-release and packager commands that you need to run to do the work All other files in the 'bin' directory are used by these two scripts.
+build-rpm: Spits out the make-release and packager commands that you need to run to do the work All other files in the `bin` directory are used by these two scripts.

 For example:
 ```